WMD-group/sulfur-model/README.md

 # Sulfur equilibrium models

 Equilibrium modelling for sulfur vapours, with data from *ab initio* calculations.
 The data required for modelling is provided in JSON files under **data/**.
-Raw data from *ab initio* calculations will be made available shortly.
+Raw data from ab initio calculations is available with [DOI:10.6084/m9.figshare.1566812](http://dx.doi.org/10.6084/m9.figshare.1566812).

-A pre-print of the accompanying academic paper is available at arXiv.org: [arXiv:1509.00722](http://arxiv.org/abs/1509.00722)
+The accompanying academic paper has accepted to *Chemical Science* and assigned the [DOI:10.1039/C5SC03088A](http://dx.doi.org/10.1039/C5SC03088A).
+*Chemical Science* is publishing the article with Open Acess; alternatively a pre-print is available ([arXiv:1509.00722](http://arxiv.org/abs/1509.00722)).

 ## Usage
 * The core functions are implemented as a Python library in the `sulfur` folder.